hazer-hazer/Jacy-Dev-Book/_docs/compiler-workflow/lowering/lowering.md

 The body of the `while let` is the same as for the initial `for` loop.

-In next chapters, we will discuss `while let` lowering where this example will be lowered completely.
+In the next chapters, we will discuss `while let` lowering where this example will be lowered completely.

 #### `while` loop lowering